melowntech/workshop/tutorials/geojson.rst

    Basic styling

-``style`` now contains property ``layers`` which works as a container component for all style layers we want to use.
+``style`` now contains the property ``layers`` which works as a container component for all style layers we want to use.
 Direct children of ``layers`` can have arbitrary names.
 In the example above we've added one style layer and named it ``track-line``.
-Style layer can have multiple properties you can check them
+A style layer can have multiple properties that you can find
 `here <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#layers-structure>`__.
-Most important one is ``filter``.
+The most important one is ``filter``.

-Filter is used to select features from geojson to which we want to apply set of display rules described in current style layer.
-In current example we are applying display rules to all lines.
+Filter is used to select features from GeoJSON to which we want to apply a set of display rules described in the current style layer.
+In our example we are applying display rules to all lines.
 This filter selects everything from features where ``type`` equals ``line``.
-The ``"line":true`` means we want to display current feature as a line. ``line-width`` denominates line width.
-And finally we set line color to magenta with ``line-color`` which accepts RGBA values as an array.
+The ``"line":true`` means we want to display the current feature as a line. ``line-width`` specifies line width.
+And finally we set line color to magenta with ``line-color``, which accepts RGBA values as an array.

-You can find comprehensive documentation for styles `here <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`__.
+You can find a comprehensive documentation for styles `here <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`__.

 Advanced styling